dragsa/dataroot-barbot/README.md

 _TL; DR and resources links_

-telegram chat bot capable of suggesting most suitable bar for this evening’s "getting wasted" party. decision is provided in a form of a sorted list, making sure there are vacant places, preferred selection of drinks/food available too. optionally bot should be able to book a table.
+telegram chat bot capable of suggesting most suitable bar for this evening’s "getting wasted" party.

+decision is provided in a form of a sorted list, making sure there are vacant places, preferred selection of drinks/food available too.

+optionally bot should be able to book a table.

-accessible via
+accessible via:

 `t.me/bar_crawler_bot`

-demo of usage
+demo of usage:

 `vimeo.com/251073944`

-current state of project
+current state of project:

 `https://trello.com/b/nyxHUfoO/bot-pub-crawler`